coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 It is equivalent to :n:`move/@term`.

-A :token:`clear_switch` that immediately precedes an :token:`i_view` that happen to be a :token:`ident` is extended with that :token:`ident` and the :token:`clear_switch` is executed after the view.
+A :token:`clear_switch` that immediately precedes an :token:`i_view` is complemented with the name of the view whenever the :token:`i_view` is a simple proof context entry [#10]_.
 E.g. ``{}/v`` is equivalent to ``/v{v}``.

+A :token:`clear_switch` that immediately precedes an :token:`i_view` is executed after the view application.

 If the next :token:`i_item` is a view, then the view is applied to the assumption in top position once all the